MAFE: Enabling Equitable Algorithm Design in Multi-Agent Multi-Stage Decision-Making Systems: Time and Space Complexity

 \subsection{Single-Agent Long-Term Fairness.}

-To overcome the limitations of static fairness formulations, several approaches have re-framed fairness as a dynamic systems problem.
+\EditAni{To overcome the limitations of static fairness formulations, several approaches have re-framed fairness as a dynamic systems problem.
 Effort-based fairness analyzes the differing efforts required by groups to achieve outcomes~\cite{heidari2019long, guldogan2022equal}, while causal models use structural causal models and interventions to introduce fairness~\cite{hu2020fair, hu2022achieving}.
-Another approach incorporates fairness within dynamic systems through reinforcement learning (RL), with early work using multi-armed bandits~\cite{joseph2016fairness} and recent efforts employing Markov Decision Processes (MDPs).
-Puranik et al.~\cite{puranik2022dynamic} introduce the Fair-Greedy policy in an admissions case study, balancing applicants’ scores with group proportions.
-Yin et al.~\cite{yin2024long} frame the long-term fairness RL problem to maximize profits while minimizing unfairness, measured by regret and distortion.
-To address temporal bias, Xu et al.~\cite{xuadapting} propose a fairness measure based on the ratio-after-aggregation and modify the proximal policy optimization algorithm (PPO) to satisfy this constraint.
-Though these works reduce temporal disparities, they do not analyze their source.
-Deng et al.~\cite{deng2024hides} use causal analysis to trace sources of inequality over time.
-While these works extend static fairness to long-term outcomes, Hu et al.~\cite{hu2023striking} argue that long-term fairness should focus on the convergence of input feature distributions, proposing a PPO variant with pre-processing and regularization to balance short- and long-term fairness.
+Another approach incorporates fairness within dynamic systems through reinforcement learning (RL), with early work using multi-armed bandits~\cite{joseph2016fairness} and recent efforts employing Markov Decision Processes (MDPs). \cite{puranik2024long} introduce the Fair-Greedy policy in an admissions case study, balancing applicants’ scores with group proportions. \cite{yin2024long} frame the long-term fairness RL problem to maximize profits while minimizing unfairness, measured by regret and distortion.
+To address temporal bias, \cite{xuadapting} propose a fairness measure based on the ratio-after-aggregation and modify the proximal policy optimization algorithm (PPO) to satisfy this constraint.
+Though these works reduce temporal disparities, they do not analyze their source. \cite{deng2024hides} use causal analysis to trace sources of inequality over time.
+While these works extend static fairness to long-term outcomes, \cite{hu2023striking} argue that long-term fairness should focus on the convergence of input feature distributions, proposing a PPO variant with pre-processing and regularization to balance short- and long-term fairness.}